Baebel43/team5capstone/Documentation/Signoffs/Immersion.md

 ### Meeting Output Noise Level Constraint

 While the OSHA standard limit for noise level is under 85 dB for 8 hours, that is not the only constraint that should be taken into account when using fans.
-For this susbsystem, the fans should be fast enough to properly provide air to the user, but not be so loud as to cause annoyance or discomfort.
-When it comes to noise levels, around 40 dBA is when many people start to consider a noise as distracting[1].
-The ride replay system is not meant to be a completely silent device, so with this value in mind, a constraint of 40 dBA has been placed on the fans that will be used for this system.
-This value gives room for a wide selection of fans and speeds and is a noise level that should not cause the user any discomfort.
+For this susbsystem, the fans should be fast enough to properly provide air to the user, but not be so loud as to cause discomfort.
+Around 60 dB is the sound level of a normal conversation and past this noises start to be considered loud and potentially annoying.
+With this is mind, the constraint of 60 dB has been set for the fans maximum sound output.
+At this noise level, the fans will be very noticeable and easily heard but not at the level that should cause pain or discomfort to individuals.

-According to the datasheet of the fan CFM-A225C-020-350-22, it has a rated noise level 37.8 dBA.
-This value is less than 40 dBA meaning this fan will be sufficient in fulfilling this constraint.
+According to the datasheet of the fan CFM-A225BF-158-597-22, it has a rated noise level 59.7 dBA.
+This value is less than 60 dBA meaning this fan will be sufficient in fulfilling this constraint.

-### Meeting power constraint
+### Meeting power constraint (NEEDS WORD)

 In the previous renditions of this project, the groups created a power distribution system to power their componenets.
 The same method of powering will be used for the fans.
 The fans will be connected to the already installed raspberry pi which will deliver the necessary power.
 The raspberry pi being used is the Model 3 B+.
 The recommended amperage limit for the pi is 2.5 amps.
-The CFM-A225C-020-350-22 is rated to operate at 5 VDC and an input current of 0.57 A. This equates to a total power draw of 2.85 Watts.
+The CFM-A225BF-158-597-22 is rated to operate at 5 VDC and an input current of 0.57 A. This equates to a total power draw of 2.85 Watts.
 The power distribution system is comprised of multiple DIN rail power supplies, each of which is capable of delivering 45 watts of power or more.
 Since two fans will be used for this subsystem, a total power of 6.648 W will be needed.
 This is within the capabilities of the previously built power system meaning the fans will be delivered their full power and be able to operate within their full range.

-The CFM-A225C-020-350-22 has 4 connections wires: +Vin, -Vin, and Tach signal, and PWM signal.
+The CFM-A225BF-158-597-22 has 4 connections wires: +Vin, -Vin, and Tach signal, and PWM signal.
 The fan speed will be controlled via the PWM0 port GPIO12 on the raspberry pi.
 The fans will be connected to the 5v output of the pi.

 ## Buildable Schematic